Alirocumab

 Alirocumab has no or negligible influence on the ability to drive and use machines.

-Most common adverse reactions were local injection site reactions, upper respiratory tract signs and symptoms, and pruritus.
+The most common adverse reactions, at recommended doses, are local injection site reactions (6.1%), upper respiratory tract signs and symptoms (2.0%), and pruritus (1.1%).
 Most common adverse reactions leading to treatment discontinuation in patients treated with alirocumab were local injection site reactions.
+The safety profile in ODYSSEY OUTCOMES was consistent with the overall safety profile described in the phase 3 controlled trials.

 No difference in the safety profile was observed between the two doses (75 mg and 150 mg) used in the phase 3 program.